How Does Mileage Affect Car Insurance Rates?

 WHAT HAPPENS IF YOU GO OVER YOUR ANNUAL MILEAGE ON INSURANCE?

-Exceeding the annual mileage listed on your car insurance policy can affect your rates, depending on your insurer and how much you exceed the estimate.
+Exceeding the annual mileage listed on your car insurance policy affects your rates, depending on your insurer and how much you exceed the estimate.
 Here's what to keep in mind:

-• Minor overages: Slightly exceeding your estimated mileage usually doesn't lead to immediate penalties, but consistent underreporting can cause higher premiums at renewal.
+• Minor overages: Exceeding your estimated mileage by a small amount usually doesn't lead to immediate penalties, but consistent underreporting causes higher premiums at renewal.

-• Significant differences: A large gap between your reported and actual mileage may result in an adjusted premium.
+• Significant differences: A large gap between your reported and actual mileage results in an adjusted premium.

-• Claim denial or policy cancellation: If an insurer finds you've intentionally misrepresented your mileage, it could deny claims or cancel your policy for providing false information.
+• Claim denial or policy cancellation: If an insurer finds you've misrepresented your mileage, it will deny claims or cancel your policy for providing false information.

 Annual Mileage Car Insurance Coverage

 Car insurance often costs less if you drive fewer miles.
-To lower your rates, consider telematics or pay-per-mile insurance, where premiums are based on miles driven.
-A limited-mileage policy is another option for those driving less than average.
+To lower your rates, consider telematics or pay-per-mile insurance, where premiums depend on miles driven.
+Limited-mileage policies work for drivers who travel less than average.

 calendar icon